Professor Ann Gallagher

 McHale J., Gallagher A. & Mason I. (2001) ‘The Human Rights Act 1998: Implications for Nurses’ Nursing Ethics, 8 (3), pp. 223-233

-Gallagher A. and McKie A. ‘The potential of literature and poetry’ in Warne T. and McAndrew S. Creative Approaches in Health and Social Care Education and Practice: Knowing Me, Knowing You – In press.
+Gallagher A. and McKie A. ‘The potential of literature and poetry’ in Warne T.and McAndrew S. (Editors) (2010) Creative Approaches in Health and Social Care Education and Practice: Knowing Me, Understanding You Palgrave MacMillan, Basingstoke

 Gallagher A ‘Ethics and Culturally Competent Care’ in Papadopolous R. (Ed.)
-(2006) Transcultural Health and Social care: The Development of Culturally Competent Practitioners Elsevier
+(2006) Transcultural Health and Social care: The Development of Culturally Competent Practitioners Elsevier, Edinburgh

-Gallagher A. ‘Promoting Ethical Competence’ in Davis A.J., Tschudin V. and De Raeve (eds) (2006) The Teaching of Nursing Ethics: content and methods Elsevier
+Gallagher A. ‘Promoting Ethical Competence’ in Davis A.J., Tschudin V. and De Raeve (eds) (2006) The Teaching of Nursing Ethics: content and methods Elsevier, Edinburgh

 Gallagher A. Chapter ‘Do virtues have a role in the practice of counselling?’ in Robb M., Barrett S, Komaromy C. and Rogers A. (2004) Communication, Relationships and Care: A Reader Routledge, London